lynnpepin/lynndotpy_xyz/content/pages/projects.md

 > This is a dynamic list and may never be able to satisfy particular standards for completeness.
 You can help by adding [missing items](https://gitlab.com/users/lynnpepin/starred) with [reliable sources](https://github.com/lynnpepin).

-# Ongoing Projects

-These are projects that I am still working on (as of December 2020).

 <hr>
 <!-- TODO Blog photo -->